chromium/chromium/testing/android/docs/junit.md

 import org.junit.runner.RunWith;
 import org.robolectric.annotation.Config;

-import org.chromium.testing.local.LocalRobolectricTestRunner;
+import org.chromium.base.test.BaseRobolectricTestRunner;

-// Be sure to specify to run tests with the LocalRobolectricTestRunner.
+// Be sure to specify to run tests with a RobolectricTestRunner.
 The
 // default JUnit test runner won't load the Robolectric Android code properly.
-@RunWith(LocalRobolectricTestRunner.class)
+// BaseRobolectricTestRunner will do some common initializations.
+If this is
+// not desired, then LocalRobolectricTestRunner could be used.
+@RunWith(BaseRobolectricTestRunner.class)
 // Can specify some Robolectric related configs here.
 // More about configuring Robolectric at http://robolectric.org/configuring/.
 // SDK will default to the latest we support in Chromium.